-The Chumash portion of today's Chitas is the seventh in Nasso, from Zos chanukas hamizbeach167 until the end of the parshah.

-Since we are still celebrating yemei tashlumim, Av Harachamim and Tzidkascha tzedek are not recited.
+The Chumash portion of today's Chitas is the seventh in Nasso, from Zos chanukas hamizbeach until the end of the parshah.
+Since we are still celebrating yemei tashlumin, Av Harachamim and Tzidkascha tzedek are not recited.
 After Minchah, we start to recite Pirkei Avos as is customary throughout the summer months.
-We say first perek, this first week post-Shavuos.
+We say the first perek this first week post-Shavuos.
 LAW OF REDEMPTION:

 The Radvaz states that in a year that Shavuos does not fall on Shabbos, those who were oleh regel are wont to remain in Yersushalayim through the following Shabbos simply so they could behold the miracle of the lechem hapanim (as it states in Gemara, that the Kohanim would raise the Shulchan to show the bread to those who came up for Yom Toy, that it is as fresh when we remove it today as when it was first placed [a week ago], and tell them "See how much Hashem loves you [that He performs this miracle].")

-Shabbos is over at 9:20 pm.
+Shabbos concludes at 9:15 pm.